lmc-eu/spirit-design-system/packages/web/src/scss/components/Stack/README.md

 ℹ️ We highly discourage you from using absolute values like `--stack-spacing: 1rem`.
 It will work, but you will lose the consistency between the spacing and the design tokens.

-If you need to set custom spacing from a specific breakpoint, use the `--stack-spacing-{breakpoint}` property, e.g. `--stack-spacing-tablet: var(--spirit-space-800)`.
+If you need to set custom spacing from a specific [breakpoint][dictionary-breakpoint], use the `--stack-spacing-{breakpoint}` property, e.g. `--stack-spacing-tablet: var(--spirit-space-800)`.
 The breakpoint value must be one of the breakpoint tokens except for the `mobile` breakpoint you don't need the suffix at all.
 The spacing is set to all larger breakpoints automatically if you don't set them explicitly.
 E.g. if you set only `--stack-spacing-tablet: var(--spirit-space-800)`